dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-18-0.md

 ### Database-specific
 - Specify IAM profile when connecting to Redshift
-- Snowflake query tags at connection and model level
+- Snowflake query tags at connection and <Term id="model" /> level
 - Impersonate a BigQuery service account when connecting via oauth
 - Adding policy tags to BigQuery columns
 - Configure time-to-live for BigQuery tables